In Boarding, your attitude towards school security will often depend on a distinct point in time.

 Randy Doaty, the Director of Security at The Hill School in Pottstown, PA, refers to these points in time as the period Before a Crisis (BC) and the period After the Disaster (AD).

-In a series of blog posts on the TABS blog, Randy talks about many of the wider security issues in boarding schools and the importance of investing your resources in security tools, systems and policies Before a Crisis, rather than wasting it in an After Disaster spending frenzy.
+In a series of blog posts on the TABS blog, Randy talks about many of the wider issues in boarding school security and the importance of investing your resources in security tools, systems and policies Before a Crisis, rather than wasting it in an After Disaster spending frenzy.

 Keeping track of your students